 The article will aid you to remove cryptotab browser virus completely.
-Follow the CryptoTab hijacker removal instructions provided at the bottom of this article.
+Follow the CryptoTab removal instructions provided at the bottom of this article.

 |Type||Browser Hijacker, PUP|

 |Short Description||Each browser application on your computer could get affected.
 The hijacker can redirect you and will display lots of advertisements.|

 |Symptoms||Browser settings which are altered are the homepage, search engine and the new tab.|

 See If Your System Has Been Affected by malware

 Cryptotab may be distributed in several ways.